Arnazz10/ICT-JERSEY-24/README.md

 # ICT-JERSEY-24
-Its a Jersey design for out Indian Cricket Team which has been designed with the tools of the Figma and Canva with some illustations and all
+Its a Jersey design for out Indian Cricket Team which has been designed with the tools of the Figma and Canva with some illustations and graphics